aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

             .catch(function (error) { console.error(error); });
         </script>
     ```
+7) Copy the contents returned by your snippet url, and in the Cloud9 IDE open
+    ```
+    QnaBotWorkshop/aws-ai-qna-bot/workshops/reinvent2018/web/index.html
+    ```
-7) Copy the contents returned by your snippet url, open web/index.html in Cloud9, and paste into index.html just below the '\<body\>' tag.
+    in Cloud9, and paste into index.html just below the '\<body\>' tag.
+Save the modified file.
     * Note, ignore the Cloud9 IDE warning 'ChatBotUiLoader is not defined'.
 It is defined in the referenced javascript.

-8) From the terminal window in Cloud9 make sure you are in the ~/aws-ai-qna-bot/workshops/reinvent2018/bin folder.
-Then run
+8) From the terminal window in Cloud9 make sure you are cd to the
+    ```
+    cd ~/environment/aws-ai-qna-bot/workshops/reinvent2018/scripts
+    ```
+    folder and then run

     <pre>
     ./setupwebsite.sh